• Share this on:

 Tips:

-Next to legal and non-legal mandatory requirements, there are many services that buyers implicitly expect, or at least highly appreciate, if you want to do business with them.
-These requirements can differ from buyer to buyer.
+In addition to legal and non-legal mandatory requirements, there are many services that buyers may expect or value highly, if you want to do business with them.
+These requirements may differ from buyer to buyer.

 Product design and development